MUSIC AT NEW PHILADELPHIA MORAVIAN CHURCH

 Music has long been an important part of the Moravian worship experience.
 Whether it is an instrumental piece, an organ prelude, a choir anthem, a congregational hymn, or ringing of hand bells our services would not be complete without music being included.
 New Philadelphia Moravian Church is fortunate to have a wonderful music program that includes a large number of participants who are proud of their contributions to our worship services.

 Steve Gray brings many years experience in church music, serves as the church’s music director and leads our Chancel Choir and the Beracah Choir.
-The Children’s Choir and Youth Choir are led by Sandra Gray who also serves as organist for the 11:10 a.m. service.
+The Children & Youth Choir are led by Ashley Brady.
 David Teague uses his experience as a school band teacher to lead our band and low brass ensemble.
-Mary Hege has been part of the New Philadelphia music staff for more than 50 years as organist for the 9:00 a.m. traditional service.
+Michael Westmoreland is our organist for both services.

 THE CHANCEL CHOIR